 You never leave the family, you just leave the house.

-Two years ago I started this journey, finding the Positive in my divorce.
+Five years ago I started this journey, finding the positive in my divorce.
 My life was changed by the act of trying to reframe everything in a non-adversarial mode.
 Even when she would be mean, I would never respond in-kind.
 Ever.
-Having this blog, this Positive folder to put stories into made me more aware and more conscious of creating love and connection between myself and my kids.
+Having this blog, this positive folder to put stories into made me more aware and more conscious of creating love and connection between myself and my kids.
 And in not riling up their mom, giving all of us an easier life, post-divorce.

 As I have continued to weave my Positive Divorce story in the public eye, I have learned many things.